Slow-Fast Policy Optimization: Reposition-Before-Update for LLM Reasoning: Experiments

 \subsubsection{Efficiency Analysis.}

 We evaluate the efficiency gains of SFPO over GRPO by comparing the total number of rollouts and the wall-clock time required to reach the same benchmark accuracy.
-As shown in~\figref{fig:efficiency}, SFPO consistently surpasses GRPO in rollout efficiency and training speed across all model scales.
-Specifically, SFPO requires 3.21×, 3.50×, and 4.93× fewer rollouts than GRPO for DS-Qwen-1.5B, Qwen3-4B-Base, and DS-Qwen-7B, respectively, to reach the same best accuracy.
+The results in~\figref{fig:efficiency} illustrate that SFPO consistently outperforms GRPO in both rollout efficiency and training time across all model scales.
+To be specific, SFPO requires 3.21×, 3.50×, and 4.93× fewer rollouts than GRPO for DS-Qwen-1.5B, Qwen3-4B-Base, and DS-Qwen-7B, respectively, to reach the same best accuracy.
 This advantage directly translates into reduced training time, where SFPO achieves 2.62×, 2.65×, and 4.19× speedups over GRPO for the same models, significantly lowering the training cost.
 Note that SFPO does not introduce extra GPU memory overhead as it does not need to store the heavy optimizer status.
 The detailed profiling results for GPU memory usage in the training process can be found in~\appref{app:memory}.
 These significant efficiency gains align with our expectations, since the primary bottleneck in the training process lies in rollout generation, which accounts for more than 70\% of the overall inference time~\citep{he2025historyrhymesacceleratingllm}.
 By substantially reducing the number of rollouts required and harnessing the reposition mechanism, SFPO alleviates this bottleneck and achieves faster training.